neuroinformatics-unit/spikewrap/docs/source/community/contributing_guidelines.md

 [creating a development environment](#creating-a-development-environment) and [opening a pull request](#pull-requests).

-The core development team will support you in contributing code, regardless of your experience!

 ## Creating a development environment

 To install ``spikewrap`` for development, first the [GitHub repository](https://github.com/neuroinformatics-unit/spikewrap) should be cloned.
 Then, you can change-directory to the cloned repository and run pip install with the developer tag:

 ```sh
 pip install -e .[dev]